 Varias Restaurant

 This award-winning restaurant is located on the campus of the Queensland College of Wine Tourism in Stanthorpe.
 They have a variety of delicious dining experiences on offer, including a morning tea, lunch and dinner menu.
-They have both a cozy dining room with a fire for the winter visitors or an outdoor deck for those warmer days.
+They have both a cosy dining room with a fire for the winter visitors and an outdoor deck for those warmer days.

 St Jude’s Cellar Door and Bistro